zalando/nakadi/README.md

 describes its partition for the stream and an offset to stream from.
 Note that events within the same partition maintain their overall order.

-The `offset` value of the cursor allows you select where the in the stream you want to consume from.
-This can be any known offset value, or the dedicated value `BEGIN` which will start the stream from the beginning.
+The `offset` value of the cursor allows you select where in the stream you want to consume from.
+This can be any known offset value or the dedicated value `BEGIN` which will start the stream from the beginning.
 For example, to read from partition `0` from the beginning: